ENG-Jole/engjoledotnet/content/posts/googlefoobar_2.md

 +++
 # Introduction

 This is Part 2 in a [series](https://engjole.net/categories/foobar) about my experience with the Google FooBar challenge.
-Read the rest here, and if you don't want challenge spoilers, don't read on!
+Read the rest there, and if you don't want challenge spoilers, don't read on!

 # 7 Days to Do Stuff With Primes